UA-MIS/azure-search-knowledge-mining/README.md

 ![](images/kmheader.png)

-# Knowledge Mining Solution Accelerator Guide
+# Knowledge Mining Solution Accelerator with Knowledge Store Guide
 ## About this repository
-Welcome to the Knowledge Mining Solution Accelerator!
+Welcome to the Knowledge Mining Solution Accelerator with Knowledge Store!
 This accelerator was built to provide developers with all of the resources needed to quickly build an initial Knowledge Mining prototype with [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-intro) and [Knowledge Store](https://docs.microsoft.com/en-us/azure/search/knowledge-store-concept-intro).
 Use this accelerator to jump start your development efforts with your own data or as a learning tool to better understand how Cognitive Search can be combined with Knowledge Store for the unique needs of you're business.

 In this repository, we've provided you with all of the artifacts needed to quickly create a Cognitive Search + Knowledge Store Solution including: templates for deploying the appropriate Azure resources, assets for creating your first search index, templates for custom skills, a basic web app, and PowerBI reports to monitor search solution performance.
 We've infused best practices throughout the documentation to help further guide you.